Sonic2kDBS/Desk-Timer/README.md

 # What about Linux?
   It may also work on Linux.

-# No luck with compiling
+# No luck with compiling?
  You can download a precompiled version for Widows here [https://sourceforge.net/projects/desk-timer/](https://sourceforge.net/projects/desk-timer/)

 # What else?